deividgdt/nagiosplugin_piholeapi/README.md

-# Nagios/Centreon Plugin for Pihole API
+# Nagios/Centreon Plugin for the Pihole API
 ![](https://deividsdocs.files.wordpress.com/2020/04/nagios-4-logo.jpg)

 A plugin to extract (almost) all the information from the Pi-hole API.